apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 +-------+---------------------------------------------------------+
 ```

+Table schemas evolve over time.
+If your table adds (or removes) columns, run `ANALYZE TABLE` with the new set of
+ columns.
+Drill will perform a full table analysis.

+## General Information

 ### Metadata usage

 Drill uses the Metastore in several places.
 When you run a query with multiple directories, files or Parquet row groups,